 Under the leadership of Dr. Helen Davies, Professor of Microbiology in the School of Medicine and our hallmate, the Study of Infectious Diseases floor participates in a variety of infectious disease-focused activities, including faculty lectures and dinners, hospital infectious disease management meetings, and museum trips.
 In addition, residents in this program have access to a wealth of science resources across the university.
 Together with the Women in Science residential program, residents lead biweekly brunch meetings with Dr. Davies to discuss emerging infectious diseases and recent progress of women in science.
 These two programs are located on the 2nd floor of Rodney/Coxe/EF Smith.

 To Apply to this Program:

-Submit an online housing application and list this program as your top choice.
+Submit an online housing application.
 You're required to submit an essay as part of the Program Community application process.
 Please answer this question on your application and not the general question listed on the application site.

 Which advancement in the field of infectious diseases excites you the most and why?
 (This includes new ways of discovery/identification of a disease, technological tools, surveillance, transmission, pathogenesis, reemergence etc.)

 You can also visit the Program Communities page for additional information.